 - Milk (mostly in young children)

 - Egg (mostly in young children)

 About Peanut Allergy

 Peanut allergy has become an epidemic over the past few decades.
 It affects 2 to 3 percent of US children, and the number has increased 20 percent since 2010.
-It is one of the most dangerous food allergies and one that is unlikely to be outgrown.
+It is one of the most common causes of severe food allergy reactions.

 The most severe allergic reaction to peanuts is anaphylaxis – a life-threatening episode with symptoms that may include widespread hives, swelling in the throat, impaired breathing, blue lips and a drop in blood pressure.
 Fatal reactions have occurred after eating very small amounts.

 Peanut allergy often starts in early childhood as soon as the first year of life but more often in toddlers and young children.
 Mild reactions such as a rash around the mouth may precede more severe reactions such as facial swelling, hives, and vomiting.
 But a reaction can also occur the first time the child eats the food.

 Some children will outgrow their allergy.
 In one study, 20% of children with mild peanut allergy improved, but those who had experienced a serious reaction and had higher sensitivity levels tended not to outgrow the allergy.
 Infants with severe eczema and egg allergy are at higher risk for developing peanut allergy.
 Instead of avoidance, early introduction of allergenic foods between four and six months may actually prevent development of peanut allergy.

 Managing Peanut Allergy And Other Allergies

 Having a child with a peanut allergy can be a constant source of anxiety for families.
 Foods that don’t contain peanut as a listed ingredient can be contaminated with trace quantities of peanut in food preparation or the manufacturing process.